5 Design Tips for a Successful Retargeting Ad

 Make sure that you tick all the boxes!
 It’s the essential starting point of a successful banner.

-So your design studio just provided you with a sleek set of User Acquisition banners, why not just switch the « install now » button to « open app » and launch that campaign fast?
-I know, it’s tempting.
+So your design studio provided you with a sleek set of user acquisition (UA) banners, why not just switch the « install now » button to « open app » and launch that campaign as quickly as possible?

-However, effective banner design is not only about the CTA, but it’s also the copy, the images, and the colors used that make the overall concept of it.
+Effective banner design is not only about the CTA - it’s also about the smart use of copy, images, and colors that make the overall concept work.
 The UA concept won’t always work for retargeting purposes, even with an updated CTA.
 Why is that?
-UA banners are designed to gain your user’s attention for the first time, with the goal of triggering an install.
+Well, UA banners are designed to gain your user’s attention for the first time and trigger an install.
 Retargeting banners on the other hand, should be about your user’s intent.
 What will drive them to come back into your app to complete a tutorial, a purchase, or a level?
 Definitely not a generic banner design.

 3. Talk to your audience (personalize your ads)

-When done right, app retargeting can offer a really granular segmentation of your user base , so take advantage of this!
-Try to have a personalized message for each type of audience.
-This can highly increase the performance of a banner.
+When done right, app retargeting can offer a granular segmentation of your user base, so take advantage of this!
+Try to personalize your message for each type of audience.
+This can increase the banner's performance.

-For Example: Non-purchaser : “50% off our pro version for two days only!”
-Previous purchaser : “Try one of our bonuses to get to next level!”
-Churned user: “We miss you!
+For Example: Non-purchaser ad: “50% off our pro version for two days only!”
+Previous purchaser ad: “Try one of our bonuses to get to next level!”
+Churned user ad: “We miss you!
 Have you tried our latest feature?”

 4. Do it the C.R.A.P. way

-Basic design principles are of course true for your banner, so here are four essential ones, sometimes referred to as C.R.A.P guidelines (don’t laugh, it’s very serious).
+Basic design principles are relevant your retargeting banners, so here are four essential ones, sometimes referred to as C.R.A.P guidelines.
 These are four principles that you should consider all along your banner design:

-Contrast: Give contrasting properties to the elements of your design, so they don’t get confused for each other.
+Contrast: Give contrasting properties to the elements of your design, so they don’t get confused with each other.
 Contrast colors, shapes and fonts!
-Contrast can be applied on your CTA button, by selecting a color that really pops out.
+Apply contrast to your CTA button by selecting a color that really pops.

-Repetition: While contrast makes an element stand out, repetition balances this and structures the overall banner.
+Repetition: While contrast makes an element stand out, repetition balances this and gives structure to the overall banner.
 Be consistent in the way you display elements of the same level.
 Example: If you display two products on your banner, each product title should have the same fonts/colors/size.

-Alignment: No element of your banner should be placed randomly or arbitrarily.
-Aligning them properly will increase readability and make your design more coherent.
+Alignment: Banner elements shouldn't be placed randomly or arbitrarily.
+Proper alignment will increase readability and make your design more coherent.

 Proximity: Group relevant informations together, and give space between the groups.
 White space is important, you don’t want to clutter your design.